LLM Provider Pricing in 2026: What It Actually Costs Per Task

 Latency Benchmarks

-Latency has two components that matter: time to first token (TTFT) and tokens per second (TPS) once generation starts.
+Latency has two components: time to first token (TTFT) and tokens per second (TPS) once generation starts.
 TTFT determines perceived responsiveness in streaming applications.
 TPS determines total request duration.

 Typical Latency Ranges